 A collaborative approach to understanding and addressing these issues of mutual interest is needed.
 Co-operation between communication and evaluation experts can be challenging – with each group’s own priorities – but it is important to seek synergies and opportunities for mutual learning.
 The workshop Communicating Evaluation Results” will benefit from the specific skills of both communities, bringing their experience to the table and creating international dialogue around a better communication of evaluation findings.
 Evaluation and communication experts will share independently their views, experiences and findings and create a holistic experience for everybody involved in results communication.

 Moreover, a proper consideration needs to be given to evaluating communication strategies and activities.
 Some questions that communicators often raise in this regards are: How do you measure impact and effectiveness of communication efforts?
 How you define success of communications?
 How do you measure communications at the operational level and at the global level (i.e. increased public awareness)?
 Strategies and tools for monitoring and measurement of development communications’ impact need to be further discussed at the forum.

-In the run up to the workshop, a background study examining the current state of how communicators and evaluators communicate results and evidence from evaluations will be prepared by Dr. Peter da Costa, a development policy and strategic communication specialist.
+In the run up to the workshop, a background study examining the current state of how communicators and evaluators communicate results and evidence from evaluations was prepared by Peter da Costa, a development policy and strategic communication specialist.
 The second potential scope of the study would be monitoring and evaluation of the effectiveness and impact of communication strategies and efforts.
-A survey among members of communication and evaluation communities will be carried out.
-As a result, good practices will be identified and will constitute a discussion paper for the workshop aiming at creating a forum where communication and evaluation experts can share experiences in using research and evidence from evaluation.
+A survey among members of communication and evaluation communities was carried out.
+As a result, good practices were identified and constituted a discussion paper for the workshop aiming at creating a forum where communication and evaluation experts can share experiences in using research and evidence from evaluation.